 History likes to hold up these moments showing super-human effort, but each leader, like all of us, is fully human with flaws, mistakes, and doubts – what makes them ‘stand apart’ is that they took full responsibility and knew that leadership matters.

 Think of Winston Churchill, a man guilty of many mistakes and misjudgments, but at the crucial moments of World War II, he took full ownership.
-Consider your favorite business leader or sports coach, is not the same true?
+Consider your favorite business leader or sports coach, is the same true?

 Once a leader has taken responsibility, they must be decisive and have clear communication with their followers.
 Clear, Direct, and Empathetic Communication.